-- To install a microphone, connect your microphone to the Mic in or Line in jack and manually configure the jack for microphone functionality. - If your front panel audio supports Intel HD Audio standard, you can have both the front and back panel audio connectors active simultaneously.
+- To install a microphone, connect your microphone to the Mic in jack and manually configure the jack for microphone functionality. - If your front panel audio supports Intel HD Audio standard, you can have both the front and back panel audio connectors active simultaneously.